-- ▶ A person commits an offence if he or she uses or operates a motor vehicle in the following areas: - ▶ The Parksville-Qualicum Wildlife Management Area in MU 1-5 (see map A19) - ▶ Willow Creek in MU 1-6 (see map A20) - ▶ Block 1392 of MU 1-5 on Green Mountain - ▶ Snowmobiles & ATV's are prohibited in Zone B of MU I-5 (Nanaimo River) from Sept I to Dec 31 (see map A17)
+A person commits an offence if he or she uses or operates a motor vehicle in the following areas:

+▶ The Parksville-Qualicum Wildlife Management Area in MU 1-5 (see map A19)

+▶ Willow Creek in MU 1-6 (see map A20)

+Block 1392 of MU 1-5 on Green Mountain

+✤ Snowmobiles & ATV's are prohibited in Zone B of MU I-5 (Nanaimo River Camp) from Sept I to Dec 31 (see Map A17).

-▶ See page 15 for requirements.
+See page 15 for requirements.

-- ▶ No Shooting or No Hunting Areas: Hunters should be aware of these areas as outlined on pages 20 & 21 Hunters are also responsible for identifying and complying with community/municipal No Shooting by-laws. - ▶ The discharge of rifles is prohibited in MU I-I except on Valdes Island, Sidney Island and James Island (and except by permit elsewhere) See Map A I. Note No Shooting or Hunting areas in MU I-I, See Maps A2 to A6.
+► No Shooting or No Hunting Areas: Hunters should be aware of these areas as outlined on pages 20 & 21 Hunters are also responsible for identifying and complying with community/municipal No Shooting by-laws.

+▶ The discharge of rifles is prohibited in MU I-I except on Valdes Island, Sidney Island and James Island (and except by permit elsewhere).
+Note No Shooting or Hunting areas in MU I-I, Maps A2 to A6.
-GRANLUND FIREARMS

-522 South Dogwood, Campbell River, B.C.
-V9W 2Y4 Over 200 guns in stock - a true hunting store.

-Reloading supplies + Archery + Camo Gear + Riflescopes Binoculars + Spotting Scopes + Ammo.
-Mail orders welcome

-- ▶ No hunting or shooting of upland game birds (grouse, pheasant, quail) on Denman Island (situate in MU 1-6). - ▶ Qualicum National Wildlife Area (situate in MU 1-6) Hunting, trapping, fishing and the possession of any firearm (Canada Wildlife Act) are prohibited in this area.
-For further details contact the Canadian Wildlife Service office in Delta (Phone: 604-940-4710) Pacific Wildlife Research Centre. - ▶ The Vancouver Island Marmot is protected and must not be disturbed in its natural habitat.
-In order to protect the habitat for the Vancouver Island Marmots, motor vehicles are prohibited in Block 1392 of MU 1-5 on Green Mountain. - ▶ The use of raptors for hunting small game and waterfowl is permitted in Vancouver Island Region during all open seasons, including archery only seasons. - ▶ On Sidney Island outside the exterior boundaries of Sidney Spit Marine Park and above the mean high-water mark, the open season for antlered and antlerless mule (blacktailed) deer and fallow deer is August 24 to February 28/03.
-Hunters must obtain permission from landowners before hunting on private land on Sidney Island .
-See Map A1.
+No hunting or shooting of upland game birds (grouse, pheasant, quail) on Denman Island (situate in MU 1-6).

+▶ Qualicum National Wildlife Area (situate in MU 1-6) - Hunting, trapping, fishing and the possession of any firearm (Canada Wildlife Act) are prohibited in this area.
+For further details contact the Canadian Wildlife Service office in Delta (Phone: 604-940-4710) Pacific Wildlife Research Centre.

+▶ The Vancouver Island Marmot is protected and must not be disturbed in its natural habitat.
+In order to protect the habitat for the Vancouver Island Marmots, motor vehicles are prohibited in Block 1392 of MU 1-5 on Green Mountain.

+• The use of raptors for hunting small game and waterfowl is permitted in Vancouver Island Region during all open seasons, including archery only seasons.

-Hunting is prohibited within the exterior boundaries of Sidney Spit Marine Park (situate in MU 1-1) See Map A1.
+On Sidney Island outside the exterior boundaries of Sidney Spit Marine Park and above the mean high-water mark, the open season for antlered and antlerless mule (black-tailed) deer and fallow deer is August 23 to February 28/04.
+Hunters must obtain permission from landowners before hunting on private land on Sidney Island, See Map A1.

-- ▶ The discharge of firearms is prohibited within 25 metres on either side of the midline of Westcan Terminals Road east of Indian Reserve #9 and 25 m seaward from, and including the paved area of Westcan Terminals Port site (situate in MU 1-4).
-See Map A10. - ▶ Gulf Islands Special Licence Hunting Area: All persons, 19 years of age or older, hunting on an island in MU 1-1 (except Vancouver Island), are required to purchase a Gulf Islands Special Licence.
+► The discharge of firearms is prohibited within 25 metres on either side of the midline of Westcan Terminals Road east of Indian Reserve #9 and 25 m seaward from, and including the paved area of Westcan Terminals Port site (situate in MU 1-4), See Map A10.

+★ Gulf Islands Special Licence Hunting Area: All persons, 19 years of age or older, hunting on an island in MU I-I (except Vancouver Island), are required to purchase a Gulf Islands Special Licence.
 Persons under the age of 19 must be accompanied by someone over the age of 19 who holds a Gulf Island Special Licence.
-Evidence of \$100,000 Public Liability and Property Damage insurance valid while hunting is required. - ▶ The Gulf Islands are largely comprised of private lands.
-Hunters are reminded that they must obtain consent from owners before hunting on private land. - hunters planning to hunt on Galiano Island should be aware that the majority of the island is now comprised of private lots large blocks of industrial forest lands no longer exist.
+Evidence of \$100,000 Public Liability and Property Damage insurance valid while hunting is required.

+◆ The Gulf Islands are largely comprised of private lands.
+Hunters are reminded that they must obtain consent from owners before hunting on private land.

+► Hunters planning to hunt on Galiano Island should be aware that the majority of the island is now comprised of private lots - large blocks of industrial forest lands no longer exist.
 Prior to hunting on private land, hunters must obtain permission from the owner of the property they intend to hunt.